kbakong/Stab-SGD-ResNet/README.md

 ## Run code

-To run the code, one may use a command similar to:
+To run the code, one may use a command like:

 ```
 python stabsgd.py --seed 1 --batch-size 128 --lr 10. --min-gd-iterations 1000 --min-total-iterations 2000 --weight-decay 1e-4 --zeta-start 100 --zeta 100 --kappa 0.1 --gamma 1 --output-folder "test_new_optim"